-As the use of the marker allows to identify gaps between policy commitments and financial commitments, the marker strengthens transparency and accountability in donor financing for gender equality and women’s rights.
+The DAC gender equality policy marker is based on a three-point scoring system, to qualitatively track the financial flows that target gender equality.
+This allows the OECD to identify gaps between DAC donors’ policy commitments and financial commitments.
+The marker strengthens the transparency and accountability in development financing for gender equality and women’s rights.
 At present, 92% of total bilateral “sector-allocable” aid is screened against the gender equality marker.

-The new minimum recommended criteria for the DAC gender equality policy marker were introduced in December 2016.
+Definition and minimum recommended criteria for the DAC gender equality policy marker

 The recommendations are not binding but set a common benchmark that DAC members are encouraged to meet.

-Ending violence against women and girls has emerged as a priority for the post-2015 development agenda.
-In May 2015, the DAC introduced a new code in its statistical system to track aid in support of ending violence against women and girls (code 15180) for the first time.
-This new tool will help to hold governments accountable for delivering on SDG commitments in this area.
-It will apply starting from 2017 on 2016 aid flows.
+The violence against women and girls code (15180): The DAC introduced a new code in its statistical system to track aid in support of ending violence against women and girls in 2015, as ending violence against women and girls is a priority area in the Sustainable Development Goals (SDG) 2030.
+This new tool will help hold governments accountable for delivering on the SDG commitments in this area.